MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-data-for-data-science-microsoft-fabric/includes/2-understand-notebooks.md

 :::image type="content" border="false" source="../media/2-notebook-options.png" alt-text="Screenshot of the options available in a Data Science workspace in Microsoft Fabric.":::

-1. The menu bar in a Microsoft Fabric notebook offers a variety of features.
+1. The menu bar in a Microsoft Fabric notebook offers various features.
 It allows you to save and export your notebook, manage cells, terminate the session, schedule the execution of your notebook, launch Data Wrangler, adjust the layout, among others.
 To access all these features, simply switch between the **Home**, **Edit**, **Run**, **Data**, and **View** tabs.

 1. On the **Lakehouses** tab, you can add a new or existing lakehouse from the lakehouse explorer.
 The **Resources** tab provides a Unix-like storage for small files like code, datasets, and images, accessible directly from the notebook.